 Why a Tonsillectomy is Needed

-Your child’s pediatrician might recommend a tonsillectomy if their tonsils are very swollen.
+Your child’s pediatrician might recommend a tonsillectomy if their tonsils are very swollen, they are frequently infected, or they affect your child's sleep.
 Normal tonsils are small, but when they are swollen they become red and ovular.
 They may even become so swollen that they meet to touch at the back of your throat.
 If your child's tonsils are too swollen, they become large enough where it can be hard for them to breathe properly.
 It can be especially hard for your child to breathe at night if their tonsils are swollen.
-Severely swollen tonsils can even cause sleep apnea.
+Severely swollen tonsils can even cause sleep apnea (breathing stops temporarily).

 Sleep apnea is when your breathing repeatedly stops and starts.
+If an apnea episode is prolonged, it could be dangerous, especially in an infant or toddler.
 It can make your child have a poor night of sleep, which can affect their life in waking hours.
-Your child's school performance can be affected by lack of sleep, along with the possibility of growth and behavioral problems.
+Your child's school performance can be affected by lack of sleep, along with the possibility of heart, physical growth, and behavioral problems.

 Another reason your child might need a tonsillectomy or adenoidectomy is because of frequent infections.
 Tonsil infections can cause sore throats that may force your child to miss school or other events.
 These infections, called tonsillitis or adenoiditis, are considered repetitive if your child has seven or more infections in a year.